-Asian Hornet
+Asian "Yellow-legged" Hornet

-An Asian Hornet
+Asian "Yellow-legged" Hornet

 The site is designed to be a resource for beekeepers locally, those considering keeping bees for the first time, and for interested members of the general public.
+We cover the southern part of West Sussex from the Hampshire border at Emsworth in the west, to Arundel in the east, although some of our members come from much further afield.

-Last year the Asian Hornet (Vespa velutina), a non-native species from Southeast Asia, became established in England, wiping out numerous colonies of Honey Bees in Kent, despite the best efforts of the beekeeping community and DEFRA.
+Last year the Asian "Yellow-legged" Hornet (Vespa velutina), a non-native species from Southeast Asia, became established in England, wiping out numerous colonies of Honey Bees in Kent, despite the best efforts of the beekeeping community and DEFRA.
 This is the biggest threat to our Honey Bees since the Varroa mite (Varroa destructor) established itself widely in the UK in the early 1990's.
 Learn more about this pest, the threat it poses to our bees and how to report it here.

 What to do if you have a swarm of bees turn up in your garden?